kylegilman/video-embed-thumbnail-generator/readme.txt

 = A plugin to make video players, thumbnails, multiple resolutions, and video galleries. =

-This video plugin adds several fields to any video uploaded to the WordPress Media Library.
+This video plugin adds several options to any video uploaded to the WordPress Media Library.
 If your video can be played natively in your browser, or if you have FFMPEG installed on your server (optional), you can generate thumbnails from your video.
-Using either the "Generate" or "Randomize" buttons will create an array to choose from.
+Using either the "Generate" or "Randomize" buttons will create a selection to choose from.
 Click "Insert into Post" and you'll get a shortcode in the post editor that will make a flexible, responsive video player.

-If you provide multiple H.264 resolutions, the plugin can automatically select the one closest to the size of the player or a resolution of your choice, and provide a button for users to select the resolution manually.
-If FFMPEG is installed on your server the plugin can make the videos automatically.
+If you provide multiple H.264 resolutions, Videopack can automatically select the one closest to the size of the player or a resolution of your choice, and provide a button for users to select the resolution manually.
+If FFMPEG is installed on your server Videopack can make the videos automatically.

-You can also use the plugin to create a popup video gallery.
+You can also use Videopack to create a popup video gallery.
 The shortcode uses options similar to the <a href="https://codex.wordpress.org/Gallery_Shortcode">WordPress image gallery shortcode</a>.
 In its simplest form it will create a gallery of all videos attached to the post.

 You can now add advertisements to your videos using the <a href="https://www.videopack.video/add-ons/videopack-ads/">Videopack Ads</a> premium add-on which you can purchase from the Add-ons tab of the Videopack Settings page or on the <a href="https://www.videopack.video/add-ons/videopack-ads/">Videopack website</a>.

-Not compatible with the new Block Editor.
+Not compatible with the Block Editor.
 Please continue to use the <a href="https://wordpress.org/plugins/classic-editor/">Classic Editor</a>.

 Visit the <a href="https://www.videopack.video/docs/">Videopack Documentation pages</a> for more info.